judasgutenberg/Esp8266_RemoteControl/README.md

 ## Commands

-A lightweight command system for controlling an ESP8266-based device and its peripherals (slave MCU, FRAM, RTC, filesystem, etc.).
+Includes a lightweight command system for configuration and control.

 ---